 $29.00 – $499.00

 These are genuine American cowboys on a Colorado ranch that specializes in supplying saddle horses all over the west into dude ranches and riding stables for the summer tourist season.
 The animals spend their winter on this vast treeless range living on the long thin grass that grows under the high desert sagebrush.
 In early Spring, the cowboys head out to gather them together from across thousands of acres.
-The total herd is around 1200 animals.
+The total saddle horse herd is around 1200 animals.